-Sloan, a Republican, was the representative for Nebraska's 4th congressional district from 1929 to 1931.
+Sloan was the representative for Nebraska’s 4th congressional district and was a Republican.
+He served from 1929 to 1931.

 From Apr 1911 to Mar 1931, Sloan missed 148 of 1,068 roll call votes, which is 13.9%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.